lukelogan2/SEED-Lab-Team-6/README.md

 ## Organization of this Repository
 - The Mini Project folder contains all of the code used in the motor driver project
+- The Project Board called "Mini Project" located in the Projects tab outlines each of the subsystems and the tasks related to each subsystem as well as who is responsible for each task.

 ## Purpose
 - This repository contains the code used to create a motor control system using a Raspberry Pi and an Arduino